-For coverage testing, I used the free NetSpot app to map out the WiFi signal strength; the router was placed in the same location each time.
+For coverage testing, I used the free NetSpot app (you can also get a NetSpot desktop license) to map out the WiFi signal strength; the router was placed in the same location each time.
 An overall stronger signal is clearly identifiable (green and yellow is strong, dark blue is weak), which would indicate that the “beam forming” aspect of 802.11 ac is working.

 Should you buy the AirPort Extreme?

 Although I see huge speed increases across the board – especially on my MacBook Air – I feel like Apple missed a trick here.
 It really shouldn’t be difficult to enable the Time Machine on a USB drive, even if it means the Airport Extreme has to reformat it for exclusive use – and why are all the (limited) device configuration options so hidden away?